-Pajaro River Task Force, a committee of Action Pajaro Valley (APV), is the facilitator of this collaborative planning process to develop a community wide consensus for a Locally Preferred Plan for modification, operation and maintenance, and local share funding of the Lower Pajaro River Levee Reconstruction Project.
-APV is a non-profit land use mediation organization and the host of this website.
+The U.S. Army Corps of Engineers and local Project Sponsors are facilitating this collaborative planning process to develop a community wide consensus for a Locally Preferred Plan for modification, operation and maintenance, and local share funding of the Pajaro River Flood Risk Management Project.

-While regulatory agency involvement does not replace specific regulatory authority, it does ensure early and informal participation is this collaborative project planning process.
-When the GRR and EIS/EIR are released there should be few issues to resolve through the formal environmental review process.
+While regulatory agency involvement does not replace specific regulatory authority, it does ensure early and informal participation is this collaborative project planning process, leaving fewer issues to resolve through the formal environmental review process.